Emory-HITI/Niffler/README.md

 $ sh install.sh
 ```

-Please refer to each module's individual README for additional instructions on deploying and using Niffler for each of its components.
+Please refer to each module's individual README for additional instructions on deploying and using Niffler for each of its modules.